pop-team/pop-java/docs/applications-development.rst

    }

-These methods will be called by the POP-Java system when an argument of this type need to be serialized or deserialized.
-As the object will be reconstruct on the other side and after the values will be set to it by the deserialize method, any class implementing the ``IPOPBase`` interface must have a default constructor.
+These methods will be called by the POP-Java system when an argument of this type needs to be serialized or deserialized.
+As the object will be reconstructed on the other side and after the values will be set to it by the deserialize method, any class implementing the ``IPOPBase`` interface must have a default constructor.